Marc Schenker

 Life Is Jazz Script

 For an entirely new approach to jazz-inspired typeface, try this vibrant font that seems to have been inspired by the limitlessness of free jazz.
-Its significantly stylized and vivid characters also seem to have taken inspiration from graffiti fonts, especially due to the larger-than-life presentation of the individual letters and numbers, which makes for a very eclectic typeface.- T-shirt prints
+Its significantly stylized and vivid characters also seem to have taken inspiration from graffiti fonts, especially due to the larger-than-life presentation of the individual letters and numbers, which makes for a very eclectic typeface.

 - Musical posters